A young woman adds shredded documents to her recycling bin.

 Shredding such offers is just as important as destroying bank statements.
 You can also opt out of pre-approvals to further reduce your risk of identity theft

-4. Destroy E-junk
+4. Destroy old electronic devices

-Hurray!
-You finally got that new laptop, phone, or tablet, and the old one is headed for the donation bin.
-But before you part with any electronics, be sure they’re completely devoid of any and all information.
-And this doesn’t just mean deleting your files.
+Destroying e-waste doesn’t just mean deleting your files.
 The Federal Trade Commission suggests backing up your information, erasing your hard drive, and disposing of your computer.

-5. Keep informed about your information
+5. Keep informed about your personal data

 Identity theft is no laughing matter, but that doesn’t mean you have to live your life in constant worry.
 Many financial institutions monitor your information to keep it safe from identity thieves.
 If you’re unsure whether you’re covered for fraud, it may be a good idea to check with your credit card company.